Cèllere Codex: Background

 Lyon was the hub of France's silk industry, and a newer, shorter such passage would protect and increase their lucrative trade with Cathay.
-Francis was a willing backer, although no Royal commission survives for the expedition: France had a particularly bitter commercial rivalry with Portugal, which repeatedly led to armed clashes in the areas where their mutual interests overlapped, such as the Brazilian and West African coasts.
+Francis was a willing backer, although no royal commission survives for the expedition: France had a particularly bitter commercial rivalry with Portugal, which repeatedly led to armed clashes in the areas where their mutual interests overlapped, such as the Brazilian and West African coasts.
 On the other hand, Francis wanted Portugal's assistance in the war in Italy.
 (Note: King John III of Portugal claimed only to be interested in suppressing French piracy, although Robert Knecht has said that, "he was, in fact, hostile to all French shipping in what he regarded as Brazilian waters and gave orders for its destruction".)
 More immediately, his finances were sufficiently precarious (Note: Previous kings of France had not shown interest in Atlantic exploration as had Spain and Italy.
 King Francis was predominantly occupied with the Italian Wars, which were "almost continuous".) to render an expedition worthwhile only if it discovered new wealth for France.
 It has been suggested that Verrazzano too was intending to profit personally from his voyage of discovery.
 The Lyonnais mercantile community was almost exclusively Florentine, (Note: So important were Florentine merchants in Lyon that they were known as the "Florentine Nation" in the city.
 Lawrence Wroth has described how they "held control, among the many grants of privileges made them, over certain business operations of the city, among them la charge de distribuer les paquettes de lettres venus de pais loingtains et amasser ceux que l'on veult envoyer dehors.
 Essentially, they controlled the distribution of mail entering and leaving Lyon.) like Verrazzano, and effectively formed an expatriate community.
 Records dating from March the previous year suggest that together Verrazzano and these merchants had formed a syndicate at the expedition's planning stage.
 This was intended to divide both the investment and the profit from the voyage between them; they are described as tous marchans florentins (French for "all Florentine merchants").

 Verrazzano left France with a ship provided and paid for by the King, a 100-ton caravel called La Dauphine.
 He had a crew of 50 men, materiel and provisions sufficient for eight months at sea in December 1523.
-Verrazzano chose a course across the mid-Atlantic, perhaps aware that by now Lucas Vasquez de Ayllon had mapped the area as far north as 33° 30' and that Ponce de Lyon had extended Spanish influence from South America up to Florida.
+Verrazzano chose a course across the mid-Atlantic, perhaps aware that by now Lucas Vasquez de Ayllon had mapped the area as far north as 33° 30' and that Juan Ponce de León had extended Spanish influence from South America up to Florida.
 This course ensured him the best chance of discovering a western passage while avoiding the Spanish fleet.
 After forty days sailing they reached and landed just north of Cape Fear, near Myrtle Grove Sound, North Carolina.
 Verrazzano named this new continent "Francesca", after his King.
 He knew he had not reached China, as he described it as "a new land which had not been seen before by any man, either ancient or modern".